jiinjeong/CSVolunteer/README.md

     * Paragraphs that come after images might be captions.
     * `h4` headings that come after `h1` headings might be subtitles, or details like the author's name and the publication date.
     * Etc.
-    * To use the a similar example as above:
+    * To use a similar example as above:
     ```css
     h3 + p{
         font-weight: lighter;